Mental Health Services

 - Music therapy groups

-At Jade House you have access to our Day Stay facility, which provides support and education for sleep and settling, feeding, infant management and nutrition.
+At Karitane’s perinatal and infant mental health service you have access to our day stay facility, which provides support and education for sleep and settling, feeding, infant management and nutrition.

 When we allocate your referral, we’ll give you a call, talk about how you are and arrange a time for you to come and see us.